Generic name: SOYBEAN OIL

 - Do not inject additives directly into SMOFlipid.

 - SMOFlipid may be mixed with amino acid and dextrose injections to produce “all-in-one” PN admixtures.
 The mixing sequence below must be followed for manual compounding to minimize pH-related problems by ensuring that typically acidic dextrose injections are not mixed with lipid emulsions alone; shake bags gently after each addition.

 - Transfer dextrose injection to the PN container.

 - Transfer amino acid injection.

-Simultaneous transfer of amino acid injection, dextrose injection, and Smoflipid to the PN container is also permitted.
-Use gentle agitation during admixing to minimize localized concentration effects; shake bags gently after each addition.
+- Simultaneous transfer of amino acid injection, dextrose injection, and SMOFlipid to the PN container is also permitted; follow automated compounding device instructions as indicated.
+Use gentle agitation during admixing to minimize localized concentration effects.

-- Infuse admixtures containing Smoflipid immediately.
-Admixtures should be used promptly with storage under refrigeration at 2° to 8°C (36° to 46°F) not to exceed 24 hours and must be infused completely within 24 hours after removal from refrigeration.
+- Infuse admixtures containing SMOFlipid immediately.
+If not used immediately, store admixtures under refrigeration at 2°C to 8°C (36°F to 46°F) for no longer than 24 hours.
+Infusion must be complete within 24 hours after removal from refrigeration.
+Discard any remaining admixture.

-- The dosing of Smoflipid depends on the patient's individual energy requirements influenced by age, body weight, tolerance, clinical status, and the ability to eliminate and metabolize lipids.
+- The dosing of SMOFlipid depends on the patient's individual energy requirements influenced by age, body weight, tolerance, clinical status, and the ability to metabolize and eliminate lipids.

 - When determining dose, energy supplied by dextrose and amino acids from PN, as well as energy from oral or enteral nutrition, has to be taken into account.
 Energy and lipid provided from lipid-based medications should also be taken into account (e.g., propofol).